 This blog celebrates the bogs and peatlands of Ireland, mostly through the lens of my local bogland, introduced here in A Girley Bog Story.
-It is aimed at the general reader, with links to further information on bogs and peatlands.
-Freeman Tilden quotes an American National Parks manual that illustrates my broad aim in writing about Girley bog, photographing it and occasionally, leading walks on it:
+Freeman Tilden quotes an American National Parks manual that illustrates my broad aim in writing about Girley bog, photographing it and occasionally leading walks on it:

 “Through interpretation, understanding; through understanding, appreciation; through appreciation, protection.”

-I completed an MSc in World Heritage Management & Conservation from University College Dublin and my Masters research examined the social and cultural history of Girley Bog Natural Heritage Area in County Meath, which you can read about here.
+I am a researcher focusing on the cultural and social dimensions of peatland conservation and the role of communities in contributing to the restoration and resilience of peatlands.
+My research integrates social science, ecology, and the humanities to explore the relational networks between people and peatlands.
+I completed an MSc in World Heritage Management & Conservation from University College Dublin and my Masters research examined the social and cultural history of Girley Bog Natural Heritage Area in County Meath.
 I am currently a PhD student in the School of Geography, Archaeology & Irish Studies at NUI Galway, Ireland.
 My research focuses on exploring the valuation of cultural ecosystem services at Irish peatlands and also looks at the role of community conservation initiatives in the protection of wetlands and peatlands in Ireland.
 I am grateful to be working with members of the Community Wetlands Forum on this project.
-My first publication arising from this research is available to read here:
+The first publication arising from this research is available to read here: